w7978708wen/Supply-Chain-Repository/README.md

 There are currently 6 items that need to be re-ordered, because the current stock on hand is less than the re-order point: SKU22769, SKU45456, and others...

 <h3>Methodology:</h3>
-Given the beginning stock, units sold, re-order point of each SKU/item, I used several Excel functions to create additional calculated columns.
+Given the beginning stock, units sold, re-order point of each SKU/item, I used several functions to create additional calculated columns.

 <h4>Left table:</h4>